Prashant-Kamboj/carbon-graphs/docs/helpers/Eventline.md

 # Eventline

-Eventline is a doted line which can be used to show so some event occuring at a specific time.
+`Eventline` is a dotted line (by default) used to show an event occurring at a specific time.

-Eventline is different from dateline as it has a style property to change the style of the line to make it a doted line.
+Unlike `Dateline`, `Eventline` does not have an indicator and therefore is not interactable.
+Consumers is expected to define the use-case accordingly.

 If Eventline is provided then the `value` property is mandatory.